There is no need to destroy a vintage radio when fitting Bluetooth!

 One option is to find an identical radio to rob for parts.
 However, the chances of finding another radio are slim.
 Even if a suitable radio could be found, it would mean scrapping the donor radio.
 In my opinion, scrapping any vintage radio is sacrilege.
 So, does the radio end up at the rubbish dump?
 Perish the thought!
 Fortunately, there is another option.

 The radio shown here was completely beyond repair and totally unsuitable for restoration.
-The chassis had been got at and, basically, utterly ruined.
+The chassis had been got at and, basically, completely ruined.
 The radio had been used as an extension loud speaker, but that had limitations.
 With Bluetooth fitted, the radio was given a new lease of life.
-The dial lit up for the first time in years, the BBC news emanated from the original speaker… Needless to say, the customer was very happy.
+The dial lit up for the first time in years, the BBC news emanated from the original loud speaker… Needless to say, the customer was very happy.

 There’s some controversy about fitting Bluetooth technology to a vintage radio.
 This is understandable because of a popular misconception… the insides of a lovely old radio have to be ripped out in order to add Bluetooth.
 This is a myth, it’s fake news… there is no need to destroy a vintage radio in order to add Bluetooth circuitry.
 There’s usually plenty of room inside the cabinet to house the Bluetooth electronics.
 The beauty of this is that the Bluetooth addition can be removed at any time, returning the radio to its original state.